If you want to learn everything there is to know about how to do urethral sounding safely. And in a way that feels insanely good…

 Don’t buy urethral toys on Amazon if you value your health.

-You’re not even protected if you buy known brands like Pratt, Hegar, Master Series, as there are sellers who pretend to sell the real thing for a very attractive price, which is, of course, fake, made from low-quality material.
+You’re not even protected if you buy known brands.
+Brands like Pratt, Hegar, and Master Series.
+As there are sellers who pretend to sell the real thing for a very attractive price.
+Which is, of course, fake, made from low-quality material.

 Yes, items on Amazon will be cheaper.

 But the urethral play is the most dangerous of all sexual plays.
-Do it wrong and you can easily get an UTI (urinary tract infection).
+Do it wrong and you can easily get a UTI (urinary tract infection).

 Be extra careful.